Stomach / Heartburn Medications and Alcohol Interactions

 Loperamide (Imodium A-D) is an oral medication usually bought over-the-counter (OTC) to treat mild and short-term diarrhea.
 Loperamide works by slowing digestion so that your small intestines have more time to absorb fluid and nutrients from the food you eat.

-- If you have diarrhea, it may be best to avoid alcohol as it can further irritate your stomach and intestines.
-Talk to your health care provider if you have any questions or concerns.
+If you have diarrhea, it may be best to avoid alcohol as it can further irritate your stomach and intestines.
+Talk to your health care provider for further advice, if needed.

 Motion Sickness, Nausea, Vomiting

-- Dimenhydrinate or meclizine are frequently bought over-the-counter (OTC).
-Scopolamine is a patch worn behind the ear.
+- Dimenhydrinate or meclizine are medicines frequently bought over-the-counter (OTC).
+Scopolamine is a prescription patch worn behind the ear.
 They are used to help prevent nausea and vomiting from travel, such as in a car, boat or plane.
-They can cause drowsiness, sedation or dizziness.
+They can cause drowsiness, sedation, dizziness or blurred vision.

-- Use caution when performing activities that require mental alertness, such as driving or operating machinery.
+- When taking these medicines, use caution when performing activities that require mental alertness, such as driving or operating machinery.

-- Because these medications are commonly used while on a vacation or holiday, the risk for drug interactions with alcohol may be of concern.
+- Because these medications are commonly used while on a vacation or holiday, the risk for drug interactions with alcohol may be a common concern or risk.

 - These medications work in the brain and can interact with alcohol.
-For example, mixing alcohol with these types of drugs can increase the risk of drowsiness, dizziness, and affect your mental alertness.
+For example, mixing alcohol with these types of drugs can increase the risk of drowsiness, dizziness, impaired motor coordination and affect your mental alertness.

 - With promethazine, a phenothiazine drug, uncontrollable movements, agitation, seizures, severe dizziness or fainting, coma, deep sedation, irregular heartbeats, and changes in body temperature can occur.
 Do not drink alcohol if you are taking promethazine.